 “Ferdy the Ant” was the original series broadcast in 1984.
 It was a German-British animated series and later dabbed by many television networks around the world.

 “Pissu Pusa” was another epic cartoon we watch as kids.
 The clan of cats living in the garbage bins and the leader was the “Pissu Pusa” who is very cunning and the “Sargent” was their friend and on the other hand enemy.
-It was amazing how this “Pissu Pusa” manage his fellow cats and face the day-to-day problems.
+It was amazing how this “Pissu Pusa” manage his fellow cats and face day-to-day problems.

 The original series, “Don Gato and your pandilla (in English Top Cat)”.
 And produced by “Hannah-Barbera” in 1961.
-The series started telecasting on ABC television network in America.
+The series started telecasting on the ABC television network in America.

-Dosthara hoda hitha (Doctor Doo Little)
+Dosthara Hoda hitha (Doctor Doo Little)

 Doctor Doo Little was originally a book written by Hugh Lofting and later became a cartoon and some movies.
-However, the cartoon we watched as a kid was first broadcasted on the NBC network in the 1970s and produced with 20th century Fox.
+However, the cartoon we watched as a kid was first broadcasted on the NBC network in the 1970s and produced with 20th-century Fox.

 The cartoon is about the animal doctor who speaks with the animals.
 And it also became a childhood fantasy to talk with the animals.

-Pancha AKA Kissyfur originally an American animated TV series that started telecasted the NBC channel from 1986 to 1988.
+Pancha AKA Kissyfur originally an American animated TV series that started telecasted on the NBC channel from 1986 to 1988.
 In Sri Lanka, it was dubbed and renamed Pancha.
 The storyline is about a baby bear and his dad who ran out from a circus and settled in a jungle.